makersacademy/chitter-challenge/README.md

 As a user
 So that I can see cheets
 I would like to see a list of cheets

+As a Maker
+So that I can let people know what I am doing
+I want to post a message (peep) to chitter

 ```

 ## Domain Model